Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 ```

 Ok, so that `FilterCrypto_FilterDecrypt` is our target function.
-If we disassemble it we can see that it calls functions from OpenSSL:
+When disassembled, it shows OpenSSL functions being called:

 ```
 ...